+FSNV will continue in 2018 its issuing activities in the capital markets.
 In line with the long-term business strategy, the Volkswagen Financial Services Group plans to develop new markets and to improve its position in existing markets.

 We expect that FSAG will keep FSNV's capital reserve on an adequate level.
 As several Volkswagen Financial Services companies worldwide are going to use the attractive European funding opportunities, FSNV foresees additional requests for refinancing which will be taken care of with reinstated and increased capital market issuances under the DIP and CP-programmes.

-Based on this assumption, we expect a moderate increase in total business volume for FSNV in 2017.
+Based on this assumption, we expect a moderate increase in total business volume for FSNV in 2018.
 Taking into account the expected growth in business volume and the interest environment, the development of interest income should be at a similar level as in previous years.
+The financial statements have been prepared under the going concern assumption.

 Currently, there are no female directors on the Management or Supervisory Board.
-The company will deal with this in the future.
+The Company will deal with this in the future.